-Transferring your SEAS mailbox to a Gmail Account
+Transferring SEAS Email to a Personal Gmail Account

 Gmail allows you to check other email accounts through their interface - this will allow you to move all of your SEAS mail over to your new account.